Manji Shodo UENO/ASAKUSACalligraphy experience in Tokyo日本語Contact

 Calligraphy Experience in Tokyo

-Find the right calligraphy experience for your trip.
+Find the right shodo class for your trip.

-Manji Shodo UENO/ASAKUSA offers English-friendly calligraphy sessions in the Asakusa / Kuramae area, with clear guidance, meaningful name-in-kanji work, and finished artwork you can take home.
+Manji Shodo UENO/ASAKUSA offers English-friendly shodo and calligraphy sessions in the Asakusa / Kuramae area, with clear guidance, meaningful name-in-kanji work, and finished artwork you can take home.

 Session Length